udude17/MCW-ECR/Hands-on lab/HOL unguided - Enterprise-ready cloud.md

     -   Primary: Japan West, Failover: Japan East

--   The policy should be applied at Management Group scope.
+-   The policy should be applied at Management Group scope

 #### Exit criteria

--   Policy applied as described.
+-   Policy applied as described

 ### Task 5: Create and apply a naming convention

 In this task, we will define a simple naming convention for Azure resources.
-We shall simply require that virtual machine names end with '-vm', virtual networks end with '-vnet', and so on across the various resource types.
-We shall implement this naming convention using custom policy definition and policy initiative, assigned at the management group scope.
+We shall simply require that virtual machine names end with '-vm', virtual networks end with '-vnet' and so on across the various resource types.
+We shall implement this naming convention using the custom policy definition and policy initiative assigned at the management group scope.

 #### Tasks to complete